Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise

-A latent variable model, with parameters $\theta$, defines probability distribution, $p_\theta(\x) \propto \pxz\pz$, over observed variables $\x$ via latent variables $\z$.
-This can be used to represent a data generation process where a value $\z$ is first sampled from the prior $\pz$ and a value $\x$ is sampled from the conditional distribution $p_\theta(\x|\z)$.
+A latent variable model, with parameters $\theta$, defines a probability distribution, $p_\theta(\x) \propto \pxz\pz$, over observed variables $\x$ via latent variables $\z$.
+This can be used to represent a data generation process in which a value $\z$ is first sampled from the prior $\pz$ and a value $\x$ is sampled from the conditional distribution $p_\theta(\x|\z)$.

 A VAE can be used to simultaneously optimize the model's parameters and approximate the posterior, $p_\theta(\z|\x)$, via maximization of a lower bound on the marginal log-likelihood,